VA Loan Benefits

 For example, suppose a borrower makes $60,000 on their current job.
 This means that before taxes and other items are cut from their pay, their monthly gross income is $5,000.
 41% of $5,000 is $2,050.
 This means that the borrower’s new house payment, plus their debt payments like a car payment, credit card payments, student loans, and other debt cannot be over $2,050.

-To prevent the borrower from collecting too much debt and causing financial hardship, the VA underwriters also do a residual income calculation.
+To prevent the borrower from collecting too much debt and causing financial hardship, the underwriters also do a residual income calculation.

 The residual income is the amount of money left over after paying monthly debt and paying utilities and income taxes.
 The necessary residual income amount is based on the size of the family and the region of the country where the borrower plans to live.